 Caution and Vigilance

 While not immediately fatal, the bite from a brown recluse spider is capable of imbuing necrosis which kills tissues and cells.
-If left unchecked, the complications introduced could lead to life-long conditions and even death.
+The complications introduced could lead to life-long conditions and even death if left unchecked.

 Caution and vigilance are the best elixirs towards any spider, including this one.
 If you add the right first aid skills and knowledge, dangerous spiders can be easily handled.
 Not only will it help you with handling spider bites, but it will also come in handy for many other medical emergencies.